The Rev. James Lawson Jr. has died at 95, civil rights leader's family says

 This story has been corrected to fix spelling of Gandhi.

-Loller reported from Nashville.
-Associated Press contributors include Adrian Sainz in Memphis and Michael Warren in Atlanta.
+Loller reported from Nashville and Sainz from Memphis.
+Associated Press contributors include Michael Warren in Atlanta.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.